 This path to skirt the High Pressure Zone will add about 700 to 800 miles to the trip, and will require I carry additional water and food in a very limited space.
 This High Pressure Zone moves around, usually shifts to the south during the fall and winter, and for this reason, I need to monitor the barometric pressure so I can dodge this High Pressure Zone.
 A problem with leaving about mid-May or later is that I would be crossing the path of hurricanes about July on my westward path to Hawaii.
 If I wait longer, then I will be in the North Pacific winter storms, which come from Alaska and can be very dangerous for a small boat.

 I will be aiming for four waypoints during the passage.
 Waypoints are latitude and longitude positions.
 The minus sign in front of the longitude position means “west longitude”, which is where I will be until I cross the International date line after Hawaii — if I go further.
 A latitude and longitude have 60 minutes, so 21.48 degrees North latitude is 21 degrees and 28.8 minutes North latitude.
 Latitude lines run horizontal from the equator (0 degrees) up to 90 degrees north and south , and longitude lines run vertical and run east and west from Greenwich England, which is Longitude zero degrees and go out 180 degrees East and West.
 Between California and Hawaii, I will be in North Latitudes and West Longitudes.

 Chubby Girl and Wil

-Chubby Girl is a custom-designed and built 8 -foot sailboat by Wilbur Spaul in 2018/2019.
-The sail rig is an A-frame twin mast design that is raked aft.
-There is a very small main sail and twin jibs.
+The original Chubby Girl was a custom-designed and built 8 -foot sailboat by Wilbur Spaul in 2018/2019.
+The sail rig was an A-frame twin mast design that is raked aft.
+There was a very small main sail and twin jibs.
 She is tiny as far as an ocean boat is concerned.
-The interior height between the cabin sole (floor) and the overhead is about 31 inches, or about the height under a dining room table or office desk.
-I cannot sit up straight when the overhead hatch was closed.
+The interior height between the cabin sole (floor) and the overhead was about 31 inches, or about the height under a dining room table or office desk.
+I could not sit up straight when the overhead hatch was closed.
 The picture to the right was the original Chubby Girl.